ButterJuice/BloodBowl-Redraft-Calculator/README.md

+BECAUSE REDRAFT IS IN BLOOD BOWL 3 I WON'T BE UPDATING THIS.

 # BloodBowl-Redraft-Calculator

 To use this tool you just need the html file (and the css to make it look good)